 Then comes “Cocaine and Ashes” – about Keith Richards’ claim that he snorted his father’s ashes.
 Through tight harmonies, the lyrics claim “I snorted my father” casually, following with “but I’m still alive.”
 The whole song is casual and earnest, like a careless confession, the way Richards might respond to the question, “Did you snort your father’s ashes?” by saying, “Yeah, whatever.”
 Which is to say, it’s right on the mark.

 Farrar’s lyrics are, for the most part, unmusical and unpretentious.
 He doesn’t waste time with rhyme, doesn’t work on a line until the rhythm matches the song.
 In fact, there’s a sense, as there always is, that the music is just there as a vehicle for delivering the lines.
 If the words don’t fit inside it, he’s happy to leave them hanging out the window.
-Then, all of a sudden, he’ll let fall something at once poetic and musical, like “Love is a fog and you stumble every step you make” (“Dust of Daylight”), and I suddenly feel like Dust
+Then, all of a sudden, he’ll let fall something at once poetic and musical, like “Love is a fog and you stumble every step you make” (“Dust of Daylight”), and I suddenly feel like Dust is completely redeemed.